A tropical approach to non-archimedean Arakelov theory

 \section{Delta-currents}

-Let $K$ be an algebraically closed field endowed with a complete non-trivial non-archimedean absolute value and corresponding valuation $v$ as before.
 In this section, we define $\delta$-currents on an open subset $W$ of $\Xan$ for an $n$-dimensional algebraic variety $X$ over $K$.
 We proceed similarly as in the case of manifolds in differential geometry endowing some specific subspaces of the space $B_c(W)$ of $\delta$-forms with compact support in $W$ with the structure of a locally convex topological vector space. {Then} we define a $\delta$-current as a linear functional on $B_c(W)$ with continuous restrictions to all these subspaces.

 \begin{art} Let $(V,\varphi_U)$ be a tropical chart of $X$ with $V \subseteq W$ and let $\Omega := \trop_U(V)$ be as usual.
 We recall from \ref{AZ preforms} that an element $\beta \in AZ(V,\varphi_U)$ has the form